eficode-academy/helm-katas/intro-to-helm-package-manager.md

 Get the external IP and port with the following three commands.
+> :bulb: You must change `user1` in the below commands to your namespace.
+> You can find your namespace with the command `kubectl config view | grep namespace`.

 - `export SERVICE_PORT=$(kubectl get --namespace user1 -o jsonpath="{.spec.ports[0].port}" services my-release-nginx)`
 - `export SERVICE_IP=$(kubectl get svc --namespace user1 my-release-nginx -o jsonpath='{.status.loadBalancer.ingress[0].ip}')`